BobBoldin/splice_horizon/docs/episodes/ch04/draft.md

 Mira followed on channel two, voice warm and steady.
 "Decon intake P D three is green.
 Cage crew will receive on your call."

 Draeven stepped to Hale while Dax ran a gentle fan test that lifted his hair and set it back again.
-Hale knelt by Kestrel Two's outrigger and ran her fingertips over each smart coupler, not just reading the lights, but letting touch find what eyes might miss.
+Hale knelt by Kestrel Two's outrigger and ran her fingertips over each smart coupler, read the lights, and let touch find what the eyes might miss.

 "Report," Draeven said.